lumberjoc/k8s-buildkite/README.md

     - `0-deployment.yaml`: This file defines the Kubernetes Deployment for the Buildkite agent, specifying the container image, environment variables, and resource requests/limits.
     - `1-service.yaml`: This file defines the Kubernetes Service to expose the Buildkite agent.
     - `2-ingress.yaml`: This file defines the Kubernetes Ingress to expose the Buildkite agent to external traffic.
-    - `3-hpa.yaml`: This file defines the Horizontal Pod Autoscaler (HPA) for the Buildkite agent, which automatically scales the number of agent pods based on CPU utilization.
+    - [Coming Soon]`3-hpa.yaml`: This file defines the Horizontal Pod Autoscaler (HPA) for the Buildkite agent, which automatically scales the number of agent pods based on CPU utilization.
   - `rbac/`: This directory contains the RBAC configuration files for the Buildkite agent.
     - `0-clusterrole.yaml`: This file defines a ClusterRole with the necessary permissions for the Buildkite agent.
     - `1-clusterrolebinding.yaml`: This file creates a ClusterRoleBinding to bind the ClusterRole to the Buildkite agent's ServiceAccount.